XingBowen714/DARER/README.md

 We recommend you search the optimal hyper-parameters on your server to obtain the best performances in your own experiment environment.

 ## Citation
-If you use our source code in this repo in your work, please cite our spaper.
+If the code is used in your research, please star this repo ^_^ and cite our paper as follows:
-The bibtex are listed below:

 <pre>
 @article{xing2022darer,